bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 `ilcc_enable_customizer` - Return false to disable all the customizer settings, if you'd like to prevent any user from changing any of the settings.

+`ilcc_preferences_cookie_name` - The name of the cookie that stores if a visitor has set their cookie preferences.

+`ilcc_categories_cookie_name` - The name of the cookie that stores the categories the visitor has opted in to.

+`ilcc_tracker_settings_enabled` - Return false to disable the tracker customization settings screen.

 == Screenshots ==

 1. The "top" style design of the cookie consent box out of the box.